-Section 1-104 provides that delivery of an entity filing to the Secretary of State is effective only upon actual receipt by the Secretary of State.
+Section 1-104(b) provides that delivery of an entity filing to the Secretary of State or other state filing office is effective only upon actual receipt by the filing office.

-An entity filing must be in typewritten or printed form unless the Secretary of State permits delivery by electronic transmission.
-The types of electronic transmission that may be used will be determined by the Secretary of State and is intended to include the evolving methods of electronic delivery, including facsimile transmissions, electronic transmissions between computers and filings through delivery of storage media.
+An entity filing must be in typewritten or printed form unless the filing office permits delivery by electronic transmission.
+The types of electronic transmission that may be used will be determined by the filing office and are intended to include the evolving methods of electronic delivery, including facsimile transmissions, electronic transmissions between computers and filings through delivery of storage media.
 The text of an entity filing must be in the English language (except to the limited extent permitted by subsection (a)(3)).

-The Secretary of State is not authorized to prescribe forms (except to the extent permitted by Section 1-202) and as a result may not reject entity filings on the basis of form (see Section 1-206) if they contain the information called for by the specific statutory requirement and meet the minimal formal requirements of this section.
+The filing office is not authorized to prescribe forms (except to the extent permitted by Section 1-202) and as a result may not reject entity filings on the basis of form if they contain the information called for by the specific statutory requirement and meet the minimal formal requirements of this section.